 - How do I convert away from my POP account?

-- My Exchange Server supports IMAP & Exchange ActiveSync.
+- My Exchange Server is configured to support the IMAP, Exchange ActiveSync (EAS), and Exchange Web Services (EWS) protocols.
 Which should I use?

-- Why is IMAP more suitable than Exchange ActiveSync?
+- Why are IMAP & EWS more suitable than Exchange ActiveSync?

 - How can I add Exchange tasks if I am connecting through IMAP?